WDD 231: Web Frontend Development I

 CSS

-Any CSS should be supportive of your design scheme.
+Any CSS used should support your design scheme.

 1. Use dialog to style the modal container. (:modal as shown in the MDN documentation will cause a CSS error.
-We recommend that you style using dialog or by styling the id or class name assigned to a dialog)
+It is recommended that you style using dialog or by styling the id or class name assigned to a dialog.)

 2. Use ::backdrop on the modal to affect the background.